A Convex Obstacle Avoidance Formulation: Related Work

-Constraints \eqref{grpobs1} and \eqref{obsellipc} are commonly referred to as $\mathit{hard\: constraints}$, which means that the domain defined by these constraints is strictly enforced.
-In contrast, some formulations introduce $\mathit{soft\: constraints}$, where constraint violations are penalized by augmenting the original cost function with additional penalty terms.
-For example, in \cite{Sathya2018EmbeddedPANOC}, the obstacle constraint is transformed completely into a penalty function.
-The obstacle in \(\mathbbm{R}^2\) is defined as:
+In contrast, some formulations introduce \textit{soft constraints}, where constraint violations are penalized by augmenting the original cost function with additional penalty terms.
+For example, in \cite{Sathya2018EmbeddedPANOC}, an obstacle defined by continuous boundary functions $\mathcal{O}=\{y\in \mathbb{R}^2 : h_i(y)>0,\:i=1,\dots,m\}$ is transformed completely into a penalty formulation:

-where $h_i (y)$ are nonlinear functions describing the boundary of the obstacle.
-To ensure OA, at least one constraint $h_i (y)\leqslant0$ must hold for some $i\in 1,..,m$.
-The OA constraint is then defined as:

 where the operator $[*]_+$ is defined as $\max\{*,0\}$, ensuring that violations of obstacle constraints contribute positively.
-This generalized formulation can accommodate various obstacle definitions, including those in \eqref{Obs1}, and \eqref{Obsellip}.
-Since \eqref{obsProdEq} is a nonconvex equality constraint, the authors, motivated by the \textit{quadratic penalty method} \cite{Bertsekas1999NonlinearProgramming}, replaced the constraint by augmenting the cost function with the following penalty function:
+This generalized formulation can accommodate various obstacle definitions, including the rectangular and ellipsoidal regions above.
+Since \eqref{obsProdEq} is a nonconvex equality constraint, the authors, motivated by the \textit{quadratic penalty method} \cite{Bertsekas1999NonlinearProgramming}, replaced the constraint by augmenting the cost function with the following penalty function, $\Tilde{\psi}=\frac{1}{2}\,\psi(y)^2$.
 By incorporating $\Tilde{\psi}$ into the cost function, obstacle violations are minimized rather than strictly enforced, resulting in a smooth optimization framework where the lower bound of the penalty term is zero by definition.
 Hence, theoretically equivalent to the hard constrained problem.

-Each obstacle avoidance formulation can be evaluated based on its advantages and limitations arising from three factors: (\romannum{1}) the number of introduced variables, (\romannum{2}) the presence of integer (binary) variables, and (\romannum{3}) the complexity of the formulation (linear, convex, or nonconvex), which affects how the problem is solved and the difficulty of computing gradients and Hessians.